 Shooting in Sherwood Forest area leaves one man injured

-BATON ROUGE -A shooting incident in the Sherwood Forest area led to one man’s injury.
+BATON ROUGE -An overnight shooting incident in the Sherwood Forest area led to one man’s injury.

 Officials confirm that a man was shot in the 10000th block of Ranchwood Drive.